 A grocery was established south of the blacksmith store on the southwest corner of Paramount Boulevard and Jackson Street and operated by A.S.
 Sargent.
-The building JACKSON (E.)
+The building was ultimately purchased by early pioneer Ed Hottenroth.
+In 1909, the Hynes Market, as it was then known, was run by Joseph Schilling, who operated it well into the 1920s.
+126